Voices of the Wilderness

 Keeping Stories Alive

-It’s my opinion that the people who helped make the natural world a priority worth fighting for had a lot of lessons to teach us about priorities, perseverance and just plain wisdom that would be endangered if we didn’t revisit their stories.
-That’s why I created the video series, Voices of the Wilderness.
+The people who threw everything they had behind making the natural world a priority worth fighting for had a lot of lessons to teach us about priorities, perseverance and just plain wisdom that would be endangered if we didn’t revisit their stories.
+It’s just the kind of wisdom deserving of a refresher course as we navigate our way forward through daunting challenges.

 Two Videos Complete, More to Come